DarkGhostHunter/Laraload/README.md

 Laraload creates a preloading script, but **doesn't load the script into Opcache**.
 Once the script is generated, you must include it in your `php.ini` - currently there is no other way to do it.
 This will take effect only at PHP process startup.

 If you still _feel_ your app is slow, remember to benchmark your app, cache your config and views, check your database queries and API calls, and queue expensive logic, among other things.
+You can also use [Laravel Octane](https://github.com/laravel/octane) on [RoadRunner](https://roadrunner.dev/).

 * **How the list is created?**